jasonyang-ee/STM32-CMAKE-TEMPLATE/README.md

 ## 3.1.
 Setting of .gitignore

 To avoid bloating the repository, please do not push build file.
-The have stable building process, docker with Github action is desired.
+To have stable building process, docker with Github action is desired.

 - Create file `.gitignore` in root folder.